tireddy2/PQC_JOSE_COSE/draft-ietf-jose-pqc-kem.md

 ~~~
 c0c1c2c3c4c5c6c7c8c9cacbcccdcecfd0d1d2d3d4d5d6d7d8d9dadbdcdddedf
 ~~~

+The Compact JWE Serialization examples use the same plaintext, KEM encapsulation seed, initialization vector, and, for key-wrap, CEK as the Flattened JWE JSON Serialization examples.
+The external AAD input is not used with Compact JWE Serialization.

 The AKP private key parameter `priv` is the 64-octet ML-KEM seed `d || z`.
 The first 32 octets are `d`; the last 32 octets are `z`.
 The public key and